makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 #### Open-source

-FingerprintJS has the highest number of downloads among packages on this list, with more than 133,000 weekly downloads at the time of writing.
-FingerprintJS is trusted by many software developers and companies wanting accurate user identification.
+Fingerprint has the highest number of downloads among packages on this list, with more than 133,000 weekly downloads at the time of writing.
+Fingerprint is trusted by many software developers and companies wanting accurate user identification.

 #### Pro version

-FingerprintJS Pro had 12,407 weekly downloads at the time of writing.
+Fingerprint Pro had 12,407 weekly downloads at the time of writing.

 ### Size

 #### Open-source

-FingerprintJS has an unpacked size of 524 KB.
+Fingerprint has an unpacked size of 524 KB.

 #### Pro version